ChrisAshton/jenkins_plugins_version_checker/README.md

 # Jenkins plugins version checker
 ---
 This script is for the ops engineer running jenkins in a kubernetes cluster and using a configmap named "jenkins" for configuration details.
-It also assumes that jenkins (and its configmap) are living in a namespace named 'pipeline'
+It also assumes this jenkins configmap is living in a kubernetes namespace named 'pipeline'

 This script will get the plugins in the current jenkins configuration and look for a newer version for each at https://plugins.jenkins.io/.